 In this section, we will learn why we need Ethereum smart contracts.
 Just like any smart contract, Ethereum smart contracts come with its own benefits.

-The use of smart contract brings in autonomy as it doesn’t need any third-party intermediary party to facilitate the transaction or the agreement.
+The use of smart contracts brings in autonomy as it doesn’t need any third-party intermediary party to facilitate the transaction or the agreement.

 The use of smart contracts also brings in savings for the parties involved in the exchange.
 The savings are done by removing the unnecessary estate agents, notaries, assistance, or any other form of intermediaries.
 In simple words, the smart contract removes the extra fees associated with most of the services out there.